Posted on Thursday, April 14th, 2022 at 6:12 am

 If you have been injured in a truck accident and you believe driver fatigue may have been a factor you should be able to pursue a claim against the truck driver and the truck driving company.
 You’ll want an experienced truck accident attorney by your side, however.
 Trucking is a big business, and you can be sure that after an accident the truck company’s team of attorneys and insurers are at work trying to mitigate any financial loss for the company.
 Our lawyers will conduct a complete investigation of your accident and fight for the compensation you deserve.

 If you or a loved one has been involved in a truck accident in Sacramento or the surrounding areas, including Folsom, Citrus Heights, or Rocklin, contact Tiemann Law Firm today to discuss your legal rights.
-Call (916) 999-9000, and we will schedule a free case evaluation to review your claim.
+Contact us today for a free, same-day consultation by calling: (916) 999-9000 or toll-free: (800) 712-2000.